 In 2023, prior to our 2023 Annual Meeting, each non-employee or "outside" director received a fee of \$37,500 for each quarterly meeting of the Board that the outside director attended in person, telephonically, or virtually.
-Each outside director who was (i) a member of the Audit Committee also received a fee of \$10,000 (or \$12,500 in the case of the Chair of the Audit Committee) for each quarterly meeting of the Audit Committee, that the outside director attended in person, telephonically, or virtually, and (ii) a member of the Compensation Committee also received a fee of \$5,000 (or \$7,500 in the case of the Chair of the Compensation Committee) for each quarterly meeting of such a fee of \$5,000 (or \$7,500 in the case of the Chair of the Compensation Committee), which was paid quarterly (provided that, in order to be eligible to receive the fee with respect to a fiscal quarter, the outside director must have served on the Compensation Committee on the last day of such fiscal quarter).
+Each outside director who was (i) a member of the Audit Committee also received a fee of \$10,000 (or \$12,500 in the case of the Chair of the Audit Committee) for each quarterly meeting of the Audit Committee, that the outside director attended in person, telephonically, or virtually, and (ii) a member of the Compensation Committee also received a fee of \$5,000 (or \$7,500 in the case of the Chair of the Compensation Committee), which was paid quarterly (provided that, in order to be eligible to receive the fee with respect to a fiscal quarter, the outside director must have served on the Compensation Committee on the last day of such fiscal quarter).
 Each outside director was also entitled to receive up to an additional \$12,000 of fees in the aggregate in any fiscal quarter for additional services delegated by the Board to such outside director in the outside director's capacity as a member of the Audit Committee, the Compensation Committee, the Board, or any other committee of the Board; provided that any such fee paid with respect to a particular service was required to be approved by the Board following the completion of such service by the outside director.

 In April 2023, the Compensation Committee recommended, and the Board approved, amendments to the compensation program for the Company's outside directors, which commenced with the conclusion of the 2023 Annual Meeting.
 Since our 2023 Annual Meeting, each outside director is entitled to receive an annual retainer of \$100,000 (\$25,000 per quarter), which is not contingent on meeting attendance.
 Each outside director who is a member of the Audit Committee is also entitled to receive a quarterly fee of \$10,000 (or \$15,000 in the case of the Chair of the Audit Committee); provided that, in order to be eligible to receive the fee with respect to a fiscal quarter, the outside director must serve on the Audit Committee on the last day of such fiscal quarter.
-Each outside director who is a member of the Chair of the Compensation Committee); provided that, in order to be eligible to receive a quarterly fee of \$5,000 (or \$7,500 in the case of the Chair of the Compensation Committee); provided that, in order to be eligible to receive a quarterly fee of \$5,000 (or \$7,500 in the case of the Chair of the Compensation Committee); provided that, in order to be eligible to receive the fee with respect to a fiscal quarter, the outside directors are no longer eligible to receive additional retainers for additional delegated services.
+Each outside director who is a member of the Compensation Committee is also entitled to receive a quarterly fee of \$5,000 (or \$7,500 in the case of the Chair of the Compensation Committee); provided that, in order to be eligible to receive the fee with respect to a fiscal quarter, the outside director must serve on the Compensation Committee on the last day of such fiscal quarter.
+Outside directors are no longer eligible to receive additional retainers for additional delegated services.